wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-microsoft-365-foundational-principles-solution-areas/includes/3-review-microsoft.md

 ### Insider risk management
 Organizations need to be able to identify, analyze, and remediate internal risks before they cause harm.
 Insider risk management policies give you visibility into, and control over:
-* Internal data access.
+* Internal data access
-* Identify and manage corporate policy violations such as harassment, code-of-conduct, and fraud.
+* Identifying and managing corporate policy violations such as harassment, code-of-conduct, and fraud
-* Data leakages by insiders, including IP theft, confidential data, etc.
+* Data leakage by insiders, including IP theft, confidential data, etc.

 ### Discover and respond
 Data explosion creates challenges of finding the data you need when you need it for a variety of scenarios.
 Whether it is litigation, internal investigation, responding to a regulatory request or policy obligation – you need to be able to find relevant content, refine that content and prepare that content to be handed off to the requesting body in an efficient and effective way.
 Microsoft’s discover and respond solution provides intelligent tools to help address the needs of data discovery and audit, to address these compliance challenges.